Creamy Tuscan Chicken

 • Add oil to a non-stick skillet and place over medium heat.
 Once hot, add the chicken breasts and cook for 4-5 minutes, flipping halfway through.
 Remove the chicken.

 • Add the chicken broth and bring it to a simmer.
-Once simmering, add the half and half and heavy cream and bring to a boil.
-Once boiling, stir through the Italian seasonings, parmesan cheese and baby spinach until wilted.
+Once simmering, add the half-and-half and heavy cream and bring to a boil.
+Once boiling, stir in the Italian seasoning, parmesan cheese, and baby spinach until wilted.

-• Reduce the heat to low, add the chicken and the sun dried tomatoes and let everything simmer for 5-6 minutes, until it has thickened.
+• Reduce the heat to low, add the chicken and the sun-dried tomatoes and let everything simmer for 5-6 minutes, until the sauce thickens.

 Notes